Volunteer Online Registration and Background Check:

 What if I don't have a computer at home or access to the Internet?

 Each school has a computer that volunteers can use to register.
-See the principal, school secretary or volunteer coordinator for assistance.
-You may also call the district volunteer office, 613-5072, and someone can register you over the phone.
+See the school secretary for assistance.
+You may also go to the district administration building and use computers there and gain assistance.

 Do I need an e-mail address in order to register?